I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/sercx/nc-sercx-evt-sercx2-system-dma-transmit-drain-fifo.md

 <p>If your serial controller has a hardware FIFO (or similar buffering mechanism) to hold transmit data, your driver should implement an <i>EvtSerCx2SystemDmaTransmitDrainFifo</i> function.
 Otherwise, SerCx2 cannot confirm that the transmit FIFO has drained before the pending write request is completed.
 Instead, SerCx2 completes this request after the last byte in the write buffer is written to the transmit FIFO.
 There can be no guarantee that data written to the transmit FIFO will be transmitted without a significant delay.
 Any data that remains in the FIFO after the write request is completed might be lost before it can be transmitted to the serially connected peripheral device.
 This unexpected data loss in a successfully completed write request can create reliability problems for the peripheral driver.</p>

-<p>For more information, see <a href="NULL">SerCx2 System-DMA-Transmit Transactions</a>.</p>
+<p>For more information, see <a href="https://msdn.microsoft.com/8569E76F-CAFF-4A2C-8052-62B340C5ADED">SerCx2 System-DMA-Transmit Transactions</a>.</p>

 <p>To define an <i>EvtSerCx2SystemDmaTransmitDrainFifo</i> callback function, you must first provide a function declaration that identifies the type of callback function you're defining.
 Windows provides a set of callback function types for drivers.
-Declaring a function using the callback function types helps <a href="NULL">Code Analysis for Drivers</a>, <a href="NULL">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it's a requirement for writing drivers for the Windows operating system.</p>
+Declaring a function using the callback function types helps <a href="https://msdn.microsoft.com/2F3549EF-B50F-455A-BDC7-1F67782B8DCA">Code Analysis for Drivers</a>, <a href="https://msdn.microsoft.com/74feeb16-387c-4796-987a-aff3fb79b556">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it's a requirement for writing drivers for the Windows operating system.</p>

 <p>For example, to define an <i>EvtSerCx2SystemDmaTransmitDrainFifo</i> callback function that is named <code>MySystemDmaTransmitDrainFifo</code>, use the <b>EVT_SERCX2_SYSTEM_DMA_TRANSMIT_DRAIN_FIFO</b> function type, as shown in this code example:</p>

 <p>Then, implement your callback function as follows:</p>

 <p>The <b>EVT_SERCX2_SYSTEM_DMA_TRANSMIT_DRAIN_FIFO</b> function type is defined in the Sercx.h header file.
 To more accurately identify errors when you run the code analysis tools, be sure to add the _Use_decl_annotations_ annotation to your function definition.
 The _Use_decl_annotations_ annotation ensures that the annotations that are applied to the <b>EVT_SERCX2_SYSTEM_DMA_TRANSMIT_DRAIN_FIFO</b> function type in the header file are used.
-For more information about the requirements for function declarations, see <a href="NULL">Declaring Functions by Using Function Role Types for KMDF Drivers</a>.
+For more information about the requirements for function declarations, see <a href="https://msdn.microsoft.com/73a408ba-0219-4fde-8dad-ca330e4e67c3">Declaring Functions by Using Function Role Types for KMDF Drivers</a>.
 For more information about _Use_decl_annotations_, see <a href="http://go.microsoft.com/fwlink/p/?LinkId=286697">Annotating Function Behavior</a>.</p>

 ## -requirements
 <table>